mahrncic/mahrncic/README.md

 - 💻 Working with .NET and Microsoft technologies
 - ✏️ Writing .NET articles with exposure to around 700k readers monthly
-- ✅ Editing .NET Articles written by technical authors
+- ✅ Editing .NET articles written by technical authors
 - 3️⃣+ years of professional experience in Software Development
 - 📚 Master's Degree in Computer Science
 - 📖 Currently focusing on Clean Architecture with DDD in .NET